4 Types of Different Writing Styles

 0

-There are 4 different types of writing styles.
+There are 4 different types of writing styles and types of writing skills.
 Also with different styles each of them has different forms too.
-There is a bit of disagreement about how many major forms of writing there are.
+There is a bit of disagreement about how many writing styles are there and how many major forms of writing there are.

 Basically, it depends on which source a person turns to, he/she might be told there are only four different styles of writing or might be told there are as many as 12 forms of writing.
 There isn’t any right or wrong answer to this question as the matter is subjective, but four is the most commonly accepted answer.
 Here, is a brief discussion of ‘the 4 types of writing’ and, along the way, an explanation of the ways that some choose to further subdivide those forms of writing.